MaxGrtz/warehouse_planner/README.md

         -> minimizes the number of PSUs required to fulfill the order

 ## 2. Input:
-    - two text-files and choice of algorithm
+    - two textfiles and choice of algorithm
     - problem.txt file that contains an inventory and a list of PSUs, each associated with a list of items they store
     - order.txt file that contains items of that order
-    - buttons provide a means of chooing the desired algorithm for solving the given problem
+    - buttons provide a means of choosing the desired algorithm for solving the given problem

 ## 3. Output:
     - local search result state
     - number of items of the order that are provided
     - number of PSUs required to provide all items of the order
-    - list of specific PSUs and the items of the order they provide
+    - list of result state PSUs and the items of the order they provide

 ## 4. General information and requirements:
     - Python 3.7x